I’ve managed to trace my family back to John Woodland, who was born around 1610, near Newport Pagnell.

 AE1 along with AE2 sailed to Australia and reached Sydney in May 1914.
 AE1 had a mixed crew of Royal Navy and Royal Australian Navy.

 On the 4th August 1914 Britain declared war on Germany, because German had invaded Belgium, so as to attack France.
-As part of the British Empire, Australia followed suite declaring war on Germany and offering support to the British, which was accepted on the 6th August.
+As part of the British Commonwealth, Australia followed suite declaring war on Germany and offering support to the British, which was accepted on the 6th August.

 At the outbreak of war AE1 joined naval units to capture a German Pacific colony, German New Guinea, just a few miles north of Australia.